danielmartincraig/analog-clock-face/README.md

 # analog-clock-face

 This is a very plain 24 hour clock made with SVG, re-frame, re-agent, react, and clojurescript.
+Try it out at [analog-clock-face-site](https://danielmartincraig.github.io/analog-clock-face-site/) on github pages.

 ## Getting Started